utkarshcmu/grafana.org/content/blog/2017-09-15-timeshift-ep13.md

 		</div>
 		<div class="col col--sm-6 col--sm-offset-1">
 			<h4>We Need Your Help</h4>
 			We're conducting an experiment and need your help.
 Do you have a graph that you love because the data is beautiful or because the graph provides interesting information?
-Please get in touch. <a href="http://twitter.com/grafana">Tweet</a> or send us an <a href="mailto:hello@grafana.com">email</a> with a screenshot, and we'll tell you about the experiment.<br /><br />
+Please get in touch. <a href="https://twitter.com/intent/tweet?text=Hey%20%40grafana, I want to know what your experiment is all about.&?utm_source=blog&utm_campaign=timeshift_13">Tweet</a> or send us an <a href="mailto:hello@grafana.com">email</a> with a screenshot, and we'll tell you about the experiment.<br /><br />
 			<a class="btn btn-outline" href="mailto:hello@grafana.com">Be Part of the Experiment</a>
 		</div>
 	</div>